 Vegetarian sweet potato nachos that are so good you won’t miss corn chips or meat!
 Perfect for meatless monday or anytime you feel like nachos (which for me is ALL THE TIME).

 Guys, I’ve had this vegetarian sweet potato nachos recipe up my sleeve for over two month’s now and I really couldn’t wait any longer to share it!
-But the reason it has taken me so long to try and get a good photo of it!
+But the reason it was delayed was because it has taken me so long to try and get a good photo of it!

-Ah well, it still looks cuter than my previous attempts which I’m posting at the bottom of this post for anyone who needs a good laugh today!
+Ah well, I’m posting this guac-less atrocity and my other previous failed attempts at the bottom of this post for anyone who needs a good laugh today!

 Here’s the good news – regardless of what it looks like it TASTES AMAZING!